BackTable / VI / Article

 Sign Up:

-Catheter Selection in Bronchial & Thoracic Artery Embolization
+Catheter Options in Bronchial & Thoracic Artery Embolization

-The numerous branches off of the thoracic aorta make it challenging to navigate bronchial and thoracic artery embolization cases. that Dr. Bhanot emphasizes the efficacy of the Mikaelsson and SOS catheters, noting their specific curvatures that facilitate stability and access in bronchial embolization.
-Dr. Madassery further elaborates on the challenge posed by tortuous aorta-iliac systems, suggesting the use of sheaths or reverse curve catheters like Sim for a straighter path.
-The discussion underscores the critical need for adaptability in catheter selection based on individual patient anatomy, as well as the importance of visual cues in catheter positioning, emphasizing the role of a 2D visual perspective in a 3D structure.
+The numerous branches off of the thoracic aorta make it challenging to navigate bronchial and thoracic artery embolization cases that Dr. Bhanot emphasizes the efficacy of the Mikaelsson catheter and SOS catheter, noting their specific curvatures that facilitate stability and access in bronchial embolization.
+Dr. Madassery further elaborates on the challenge posed by tortuous aorta-iliac systems, suggesting the use of sheaths or reverse curve catheters like the Sim catheter for a straighter path.
+The discussion underscores the critical need for adaptability in catheter options based on individual patient anatomy, as well as the importance of visual cues in catheter positioning, emphasizing the role of a 2D visual perspective in a 3D structure.

 [Dr. Aaron Fritts]